macrat/ayd/README.md

 #### ping:

-Send ICMP echo request (a.k.a. ping command) and check the server is connected or not.
+Send ICMP echo request (a.k.a. ping command) and check if the target is connected or not.

 Ayd sends 3 packets in 1 second and expects all packets to return.